 He wrote of a man who was tortured until his body

 “was one continued wound, mangled and shriveled, that had entirely lost the form of man” and then “recovered the former shape and habit of his limbs” (Ecclesiastical History, book V, Chapter 2.)
 These are the words of a man using falsehood as a medicine.

 “a philosophical and theological genius of the first order, dominating, like a pyramid, antiquity and the succeeding ages.
 Compared with the great philosophers of past centuries and modern times, he is the equal of them all; among theologians he is undeniably the first, and such has been his influence that none of the Fathers, Scholastics, or Reformers has surpassed it.”
 High praise indeed!
 It almost sounds as if they are apologising for other church theologians.

-Interestingly, the author is conceding there’s not a single theologian other than Augustine whose intellect can compare with great philosophers past and present.
-I am surprised he thinks so little of other theologians, and I wonder if the wording here will be changed in future editions.
-I’m also taken aback that Augustine is considered a greater theologian than Paul, as it was Paul who more or less invented Christian theology.
+Interestingly, the author is conceding there is not a single theologian other than Augustine whose intellect can compare with great philosophers past and present.
+It is odd that he thinks so little of other theologians.
+Perhaps the wording will be changed in future editions.
+It is also surprising that Augustine is considered a greater theologian than Paul, as it was Paul who more or less invented Christian theology.

-In my opinion Augustine wasn’t a philosopher of the highest caliber for the following reasons.
+It can be argued that Augustine was not a philosopher of the highest caliber for the following reasons.